Adong-o/AdjustMeeting/README.md

 - ✅ **Same Room Code**: Verify the exact room code is being used
 - ✅ **Host Active**: Ensure the host hasn't left the meeting
 - ✅ **Browser Refresh**: Try refreshing both host and participant browsers
+- ✅ **Firebase Access**: Check if Firebase Realtime Database is accessible

 **❌ Camera/Microphone Not Working:**
 - ✅ **Allow Permissions**: Click "Allow" when browser asks for camera/mic access